BharatGuturi/Credit-Risk-Evaluator-supervised-machine-learning/README.md

-# Loan Approval - Supervised Machine Learning
+# Credit Risk Evaluator - Supervised Machine Learning

 Lending services companies allow individual investors to partially fund personal loans as well as buy and sell notes backing the loans on a secondary market.
 This project creates machine learning models to classify the risk level of given loans.